stassop/ReactNativeTodo/README.md

 Notice that we don't care how the state mutates after the calls, that's a different test.
 Here we only care about the right actions being dispatched in response to the calls and mock everything else.
 We do, however, resolve the Promise returned by the Api, to allow the async action to make a full roundtrip call and resolve.

 Some tips for testing async actions:
-  * Because it's a unit test, run it in isolation and use mocks
+  * Test only your action's logic and mock everything else
   * Use `redux-mock-store` to test if action calls get received by the store
   * Good code is testable code.
 If it isn't easy to test, consider changing your code